Theological Writing Resources

 Reflection Papers

-Different types of theological reflective writing emphasize the dialog between reflection and the Christian tradition.
-For some (O’Connell Killen and DeBeer), theological reflection is the intersection between experience and tradition.
-For others (Kinast), correlating one’s lived experience with the sources of Christian tradition helps to draw out practical implications.
+Different types of theological reflective writing emphasize the dialogue between reflection and the Christian tradition.
+For some (O'Connell Killen and DeBeer), theological reflection is the intersection between experience and tradition.
+For others (Kinast), correlating one's lived experience with the sources of Christian tradition helps to draw out practical implications.
 Many authors link the development of theological reflection with the history of social justice and liberation theology (Hug and Kinast).

 - Select an experience to reflect upon.